vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

 If the sixty lunar phases (tithis) are conceived in the breadth .of each finger (angula), then following this method of calcula tion, one year is conceived in the passage of the sun from one sign of the zodiac to the other.
 Counting in this way, in the in going and the outgoing breaths, the raising of twelve years takes place.[^84]

+[^84]:

+    If the movement of the vital breath covers one digit, only representing a season (two months), then the sun's movement occupies only the span of three digits.
+As a result, the span of one year will be six digits and in one single movement of the outgoing and ingoing vital breaths twelve years can be conceived.
 </details>